Hemen Gupta: Early life

-Hemen Gupta was born on 21 March 1914, in Rajmahal, Jharhand, India.
-His father, Purnanand Gupta, worked in the State Treasury Office and for several years, was posted in Dhaka, Bangladesh, where Hemen spent his early childhood.
+Hemen Gupta was born on 21 March 1914, in Rajmahal, Jharkhand, India.
+His father, Purnanand Gupta, worked in the State Treasury Office and for several years was posted in Dhaka, Bangladesh, where Hemen spent his early childhood.
 His siblings were brothers Jogen, Biren, Rabin, Nripen and sister Amiya.

 Hemen grew up in a very large joint family, together with several uncles, aunts and cousins.
-He was a good student and completed his high school and undergrad college studies in Dhaka, where he graduated with academic honors.
+He was a good student and completed his high school and undergrad college studies in Dhaka, where he graduated with academic honours.
 After his undergrad, he moved to Calcutta (now Kolkata) in West Bengal, India.

 In Calcutta, he was actively involved in the national revolutionary movement to obtain freedom from British Rule.
 He joined the youth wing of the local Congress Party in 1928 and was drawn into what the British authorities considered subversive activities.

-In1931, he was arrested by the British police and convicted on two charges.
+In 1931, he was arrested by the British police and convicted on two charges.